ckim2013/personal_notes/sql.md

 # SQL

+## Introduction
+- Supported by all major commercial database systems.
+- SQL can be used in a database systems interactively through a GUI or prompt, or embedded in programs.
+- SQL is declarative, based on relational algebra.
+  - Query optimizer: Takes a query written in SQL and finds out the best, and fastest way to execute that on the database.
+- Data Definition Language (DDL)
+  - Includes commands to create tables, drop tables, etc.
+- Data Manipulation Language (DML)
+  - Query and modify the database.
+Includes `SELECT`, `INSERT`, `DELETE`, `UPDATE`, etc.
+- Relational query languages are compositional: When you run a query over relations, you get a relation as a result.

 ## Programming Paradigms
 - Programming paradigms: Ways to classify programming languages according to their style!
 - Two opposite types in Ruby: imperative and declarative.